EFootball PES 2020: Reception

 eFootball PES 2020 received generally positive reviews from critics for all platforms.

 Awards

 Mesut Özil controversy

-In December 2019, Arsenal midfielder Mesut Özil was completely removed from the Mandarin version in Mainland China, after a fallout on his tweet about condemning the Chinese government crackdown on Uyghurs.
+In December 2019, Arsenal midfielder Mesut Özil was completely removed from the Mandarin version in Mainland China, after the fallout surrounding his tweet condemning the Chinese government crackdown on Uyghurs.
 According to NetEase Games, they stated that his comments "hurt the feelings of Chinese fans and violated the sport's spirit of love and peace.
 We do not understand, accept or forgive this."

 eFootball PES 2021 Season Update

 On 15 July 2020, it was announced that eFootball PES 2021 Season Update would be released in celebration of the series' 25th anniversary, due to PES Productions focusing development efforts on the upcoming eFootball and its first year entitled eFootball 2022.
 Konami made a "Season Update" to focus on the development.
 It also acts as a separate game from eFootball PES 2020, meaning that it will not be required to play.

 Lionel Messi (Barcelona) is the cover star of the standard edition, alongside PES ambassadors Cristiano Ronaldo (Juventus), Alphonso Davies (Bayern Munich), and Marcus Rashford (Manchester United), each representing one of the game's partner clubs.

 Konami announced an exclusive multi-year partnership with A.S.
 Roma and S.S.
 Lazio, while A.C.
 Milan and Inter Milan are not featured after they signed exclusive partnership deals with EA Sports, and instead are known as Milano RN and Lombardia NA respectively.

 The Season Update was released for PlayStation 4, Xbox One and Windows on 15 September.